varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/probability-random-variables.md

 ````

 ### Geometric random variable
-In some applications, we are interested in trying a binary experiment e.g., a coin flip until a specified outcome is obtained.
+We may be interested in doing a binary experiment, e.g., a coin flip until a specified outcome is obtained.
-The outcome of this type of experiment is governed by a geometric random variable;
+A geometric random variable governs the outcome of this type of experiment;
 a geometric random variable gives the probability that the first occurrence of success requires $k$ independent trials, each with success probability $p$.
 In other words,
-a geometric random variable describes the number of failures obtained before a final success.
+a geometric random variable describes the number of failures obtained before final success.

 ````{prf:definition} Geometric Random Variable
 :label: defn-pmf-geometric